 Seed trees should be identified and protected to act as source of high quality seeds or planting materials, where natural regeneration is an important component of forest renewal

 Promote indigenous multilayer tree planting around homesteads with raintree, fruit trees (coconut, malta, etc.), bamboos, etc.

+Roof-top gardens may be promoted if possible

+Massive awareness campaign is necessary throughout the country to halt deforestation and forest degradation.

 Headwater inhabitants should be compensated as a mechanism to conserve forests